Le château et la collégiale de Neuchâtel (1011)

 The second Burgundian kingdom (in green).
 Image: Marco Zanoli/Wikipedia

 The second kingdom of Burgundy extended from Basel to the Mediterranean in 1032, when it was incorporated into the Holy Roman Empire.
-The territory even gave rise to several entities known as Burgundy: the Duchy of Burgundy, the County of Burgundy and the Duchy of Transjurane Burgundy, or Upper Burgundy.
+The territory even gave rise to several entities known as Burgundy: the Duchy of Burgundy, the County of Burgundy, and the Duchy of Transjurane Burgundy, also referred to as Upper Burgundy.

 Karl Giradet (1813-1871), 1857.
 The battle of Murten (1476).
 Collection: Museum Murten